 Varuthini Ekadashi is observed during Krishna Paksha of Vaishaka month, as per the North Indian Purnima calendar, and Krishna Paksha of Chaitra month, as per the South Indian Amavasya calendar.
 Despite the difference in months, both North and South Indians observe it on the same day.
-Varuthini Ekadashi will occur on Friday, 7th May 2021.
-Ekadashi Tithi commencing from 02:10 PM on 06th May 2021 and ending on 7th May at 03:32 PM.
-On 8th May 2021, Parana time will range between 05:49 AM to 08:29 AM and the Dwadashi moment will end on the same day that is 8th May at 5:20 AM.
+Varuthini Ekadashi will occur on Sunday, 16th April 2023.
+Ekadashi Tithi commences from 8:45 PM on 15th April 2023 and ends on 16th April at 06:14 PM.
+On 17th April 2023, Parana time will range between 05:54 AM to 08:29 AM and the Dwadashi moment will end on the same day that is 17th April at 3:46 PM.

 Parana means the breaking of fast.
 Ekadashi Parana is done after sunrise on the next day of the Ekadashi fast.
 Observing Parana within the Dwadashi period, which gets over before sunrise, is considered very important as not adhering to the Dwadashi tithi is viewed to be an offence.